Tour Conditions & Terms

 FULL PAYMENT: Due 100 days before departure.

-RATES: All tour prices are quoted based on tariffs, rules and currency exchange rates effective as of the published tour date and are subject to change.
+RATES: All tour prices are quoted based on tariffs, rules, and currency exchange rates effective as of the published tour date and are subject to change.

 MINIMUM PARTICIPATION: Tour price is based on a minimum of (DECISION OF TOUR HOST) passengers traveling together.
-If the group size falls below this minimum, adjustment of the tour price may be necessary.
+If the group size falls below this minimum, an adjustment of the tour price may be necessary.

 RESPONSIBILITY – Cross to Light, Inc. (herein “Cross to Light”) shall not be responsible for breach of contract, failure to comply with any laws such as the Americans with Disabilities Act (ADA), or any intentional or negligent actions or omissions on the part of agents or suppliers, which result in any loss, damage, delay or inconvenience or injury to travelers or travelers’ companions or group members.
-Unless the term “guaranteed” is specifically stated in writing on your tickets, invoice, or reservation itinerary, Cross to Light does not guarantee any of such supplier’s rates, bookings, reservations, connections, scheduling, or handling of baggage or other personal effects.
+Unless “guaranteed” is expressly stated in writing on your tickets, invoice, or reservation itinerary, Cross to Light does not guarantee any of such supplier’s rates, bookings, reservations, connections, scheduling, or handling of baggage or other personal effects.
 Cross to Light shall not be responsible for any injuries, damages, or losses caused to any traveler in connection with terrorist activities, social or labor unrest, mechanical or construction failures or difficulties, diseases, local laws, climatic conditions, abnormal conditions or developments, or any other actions, omissions, or adverse conditions.
-Traveler assumes complete and full responsibility for, and hereby releases Cross to Light from, any duty of checking and verifying any and all passport, visa, vaccinations, or other entry requirements of each destination, and all safety and security conditions of such destinations, during the length of the proposed travel.
-However, we specifically recommend that U. S. Citizens traveling to Israel, Canada, Mexico or the Caribbean, do so with a valid U. S. Passport.
-For information concerning possible dangers at international destinations, contact the Travel Advisory Section of the U. S. State Department, (202) 647-5225, or access the State-Department’s on-line travel advisory service (www.state.gov/travel information/travel warnings).
-For medical information, call the U. S. Centers for Disease Control (CDC), (404) 332-4559 or log on to www.cdc.gov./travel.
+Traveler assumes full responsibility for and hereby releases Cross to Light from any duty of checking and verifying each destination’s passport, visa, vaccinations, or other entry requirements and safety and security conditions during the length of the proposed travel.
+However, we specifically recommend that U.S. Citizens traveling to Israel, Canada, Mexico, or the Caribbean do so with a valid U.S. Passport.
+For information concerning possible dangers at international destinations, contact the Travel Advisory Section of the U.S. State Department (202) 647-5225 or access the State Department’s online travel advisory service (www.state.gov/travel information/travel warnings).
+For medical information, call the U.S. Centers for Disease Control (CDC) at (404) 332-4559 or log on to www.cdc.gov./travel.
 By embarking upon his/her travel, the traveler voluntarily assumes all risks involved in such travel, whether expected or unexpected.
-Traveler is hereby warned of the above risks as well as possible travel industry bankruptcies and medical and climatic disruptions, and the possibility traveler may be unable to travel as scheduled because of personal emergency.
+Traveler is hereby warned of the above risks, possible travel industry bankruptcies, and medical and climatic disruptions.
+The traveler may be unable to travel as scheduled because of a personal emergency.
 Traveler’s retention of tickets, reservations, or bookings after issuance shall constitute consent to the above and an agreement on his/her part to convey the contents hereto to his/her travel companions or group members.
-Cross to Light is not responsible for disruptions of any kind stemming from computer-related problems, weather, or carrier or supplier logistical problems.
-The tour includes a great amount of walking and climbing and can be strenuous.
-Should you have any health concerns please contact your doctor to discuss if it is advisable to participate in this tour.
+Cross to Light is not responsible for disruptions from computer-related problems, weather, or carrier or supplier logistical problems.
+The tour includes a significant amount of walking and climbing and can be strenuous.
+Should you have any health concerns, please get in touch with your doctor to discuss if it is advisable to participate in this tour.

 Code of Conduct